theta360developers/plugin-guide/docs/vysor.md

 ![](img/vysor/plugin-sample.png)

+## 4 Review Plug-in Permissions

 Go to App Settings

 ![](img/vysor/plugin-settings.png)

-Set Permissions for *Storage* and *Camera*.
+When developing your custom app, you may need to set Permissions for *Storage* and *Camera*.

 ![](img/vysor/storage-camera.png)

-Launch App
+The Plugin Application in the SDK has the permissions set automatically.

+## 5 Use Vysor to Launch Apps for Quick Testing

+Click on your plug-in inside of Vysor to launch your app directly in Vysor for quick testing.

 ![](img/vysor/launch-app.png)

-In the future, your plugin can be distributed through the THETA Store, downloaded, and used by all THETA V camera end-users.
-They will be able to install the plugin with a computer application that Ricoh will provide.

-End-users can choose your plugin with the official RICOH THETA mobile app or a custom application that you provide.
-For development, you can also select the active plug-in with the WiFi API.
+## 6 Use Vysor to Veriify App Launching

+With your camera connected to Vysor, push the physical *mode* button on your camera to put the camera into plug-in mode.
+When the camera goes into plug-in mode, it will automatically launch the active plug-in.
+You can see this visually on Vysor.

-## Use Vysor to Verify Plugin Installation
+## 7 Use Vysor to Verify Plugin Installation

+Vysor will show your installed plug-ins as icons.
+This is a quick way to verify that your plug-in intalled correctly.

 You can install multiple plugins into the THETA V. In the example below, I'm using Vysor to verify that I installed my new plugin